Selective Service Records

 WWII Selective Service Records: The National Archives - St. Louis maintains World War II Selective Service Records.
 During WWII, the Selective Service System conducted six draft registrations; these records are held collectively in two groupings at the National Archives - St. Louis.
 The first group contains records from the 4th Registration, known as the "Old Man's Registration" or the "Old Man's Draft," for those men whose year of birth was from April 28, 1877 to February 16, 1897.
 The second group contains the Selective Service Records of the remainder of the WWII registrants, born from February 17, 1897 to July 31, 1927.
 Please note: as there is overlap in the WWI and WWII Selective Service registration birth years (1877 to 1900), some men may have registered twice and have both WWI and WWII draft records.

 Post-WWII through Vietnam Era Selective Service Records: The National Archives - St. Louis maintains Selective Service Records for this time period for all men born before 1960.
 Please note: Men born from March 29, 1957 - December 31, 1959 were not required to register with Selective Service because the registration program was suspended when they would have reached age 18.
 The requirement to register with Selective Service was reinstated in 1980 but only for men born January 1, 1960, or later.

 To obtain a copy of a WWII though Vietnam era (men born April 28, 1877 to March 28, 1957), Selective Service Record, please mail a Selective Service Request Form to:

 P.O.
 Box 38757

-Please note: Selective Service Records for men born after January 1, 1960 are maintained by the Selective Service System.
+Please note: Selective Service Records for men born on or after January 1, 1960 are maintained by the Selective Service System.